DRAM Price Fixing

 TOP CONSUMER RIGHTS FIRM

 Hagens Berman is one of the most successful consumer litigation law firms in the U.S. and has achieved more than $260 billion in settlements for consumers in lawsuits against food corporations, automakers, big banks and others.
 Hagens Berman won a similar suit in 2006 against DRAM manufacturers, winning $300 million for purchasers who had been forced to pay artificially high prices.
-Your claim will be handled by experts in consumer law.
+Your claim will be handled by attorneys experienced in consumer law.

 NO COST TO YOU